The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 • General scalp maintenance between condition-specific protocol phases

-Hair loss · Thinning · Follicular miniaturization · AGA diagnosis
+Hair loss · Thinning · Follicular miniaturization · AGA

 → Hair Loss Wash